You are frustrated that your dates have been failing.

 Get yourself a sheet of paper and make a note of some of the things you did in all those dates that were similar.

-Take note of how you dressed, how soon or late you arrived at the date, the places you chose to meet these dates, the kind of topics of conversation that were discussed on these dates, how long the dates lasted, how often you listened intently at the dates, how you ended the dates, etc.
+Take note of how you dressed, how soon or late you arrived at the date, the places you chose to meet these dates, the topics of conversation that were discussed on these dates, how long the dates lasted, how often you listened intently at the dates, how you ended the dates, etc.

 Write these down.